5 Easy & Scenic Tucson Hikes for the Hot Summer Season

 *Remember that the summer season is also monsoon season.
 Check the forecast and be prepared for a random storm even if it looks sunny when you first set out.

 *Do not approach any wildlife.
-Javelinas and bobacts have been known to attack, both humans and especially pets!
+Javelinas and bobcats have been known to attack, both humans and especially pets!
 Leave all snakes alone – most attacks occur when people mess around with them!
+Take a look at these rattlesnake safety tips.

 *A good hiking stick and hiking shoes are always a must.